PKUSEG: A Toolkit for Multi-Domain Chinese Word Segmentation: Usage

-If a user is aware of the domain of the text to be segmented, then he/she can use the domain-specific model.
-An example code of specifying a model is shown in Figure~\ref{fig:demo_1}.
-If a model is toolkit-provided, users can directly use the domain name to call it, e.g, ``medicine'', ``touirsm'', ``web'', and ``news''.
-The model is automatically loaded based on parameter ``model\_name''.
+\paragraph{Domain-specific Segmentation.} If a user is aware of the domain of the text to be segmented, then he/she can use the domain-specific model.
+An example code for specifying a model is shown in Figure~\ref{fig:demo_1}.
+If a model is toolkit-provided, users can directly use the domain name to call it, e.g, ``medicine'', ``tourism'', ``web'', and ``news''.
+The model is automatically loaded based on the parameter ``model\_name''.
 If the model is user-trained, ``model\_name'' refers to the model path.